jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
   <p>You're saying they signed up for this?!
-We told them we'd diverge from the L1.
-We said it was impossible!</p>
+We told them we were part of Ethereum.
+We said this was impossible!</p>
 </div>

 <div class="dialogue left">